The Otago Business School's Master of Business Data Science degree recognises the global demand for qualified Data Scientists.

 The 180 point programme of study shall consist of eight compulsory papers.
 Papers are either taught in semester one, semester two or are full-year papers.

-Papers within the MBusDataSc will be taught using a mixture of lectures, lab classes, and tutorials, as specified below.
+Papers within the MBusDataSc will be taught using a mixture of lectures, lab classes, and tutorials.
 In all papers, teaching and learning is done not just through contact time, but also through non-contact time, including a range of assessments.

 For further information about the MBusDataSc please contact the programme coordinator: